 She filmed for about two hours, but distilled her footage into the 2-minute video above.
 It's satisfying to watch, with meditative qualities akin to oozing lava.
 The sights and sounds were "incredible," according to LaPointe, who braved air temperatures as low as minus 8 degrees Fahrenheit (minus 22 Celsius) and minus 20 F with wind chill (minus 29 C) to record the scene.
 Her results convey eerie beauty, but they're also bewildering.
 What could possess ice to behave so strangely?

 Lake Superior is not only the largest of all five Great Lakes; it's big enough to hold the other four combined, plus three extra Lake Eries.
 It's also the northernmost Great Lake, though, so swaths of its surface tend to freeze in winter despite its huge size.
-The lake almost completely iced over in the frigid winter of 2014, but as of mid-February 2016, it's only about 20 percent frozen.
 "This is the first good sheet of ice I've seen on the lake this year, at this end," LaPointe tells Garret Ellison of MLive.

 Ice is concentrated along Lake Superior's shores, as seen in this Feb.
 16 map from the U.S. National Oceanic and Atmospheric Administration (NOAA):

 A map of Lake Superior ice concentration on Feb.
 16, 2016.
 (Image: GLERL/NOAA)